daurbiss/css-grid-responsive/README.md

 ## What I learnt

-CSS Grid
-- two-dimensional grid-based layout
+CSS Grid: two-dimensional grid-based layout

 Terminology:
 - grid container: the parent of all grid items